Skip to content

 Notice I said blend.
 If you’ve ever purchased a gluten free baked good that’s dense and gross, it means their base blend was bad to start with.
 This article on gluten free flour will help you understand more of the details which I won’t get too far into today.

 Now you might be wondering, what makes The Allergy Chef the expert on this?
-We operated a successful gluten free, wheat free, top 9 allergy free bakery that’s served thousands of people WITHOUT food allergies.
+I operated a successful gluten free, wheat free, top 9 allergy free bakery that’s served thousands of people WITHOUT food allergies.
 People say it’s the best cake they’ve ever had and if we hadn’t told them it was free-from, they would have never known.
 Talk about a compliment!

 In fact, I’ve shared some of the bakery recipes on RAISE for Platinum and Diamond Members as a special perk.
 One lady took a bite and said “I can die now.”
 Yup, life changing wheat and gluten free cake.
 That’s what I want you to know, that you can absolutely be free-from and still have amazing baked goods.
 It’s all in the ratios.